Sugarbeet is more SUPER than I realised!

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-I was asked in our FeedXL Horse Nutrition Facebook Group recently what is my opinion of copra meal.
-It’s an interesting ingredient, made from the flesh of the coconut after a lot of the oil has been extracted.
+Copra meal – It’s an interesting ingredient to consider for your horse’s diet, made from the flesh of the coconut after a lot of the oil has been extracted.

 Copra tends to divide people, with some horse owners loving it and some not a fan.

-What do I think of copra meal?!
-Let me tell you…
+What do we think of copra meal for horses?

-If it’s quality copra meal, regularly tested for aflatoxin (a mycotoxin that commonly contaminates copra meal) and not burnt during the drying/oil extraction process then I love the stuff.
+If it’s quality copra meal, regularly tested for aflatoxin (a mycotoxin that commonly contaminates copra meal) and not burnt during the drying/oil extraction process then it is great stuff.

 It has a lovely oil content which interestingly has virtually no omega 3 or 6, so it won’t unbalance your omega ratios.
 It is also predominantly medium chain fatty acids which are unique and have some advantages over long chain fatty acids for digestion and metabolism.